searls/jasmine-maven-plugin/README.markdown

     </execution>

 ### sourceIncludes, sourceExcludes - Specifying patterns to include & exclude scripts
-If the load order of your project's JavaScript matters, or if your base JavaScript directory contains script files or directories that shouldn't be included when your Jasmine specs are executed, you can specify string patterns to control which sources get included, excluded, and in which order by using the `sourceIncludes` configuration element.
+If the load order of your project's JavaScript matters, or if your base JavaScript directory contains script files or directories that shouldn't be included when your Jasmine specs are executed, you can specify string patterns to control which sources get included and excluded (and in which order) by using the `sourceIncludes` and `sourceExcludes` configuration elements.

-The default includes pattern is "\*\*/\*.js" (that is, matching all files with the "js" extension in all sub-directories of `jsSrcDir`).
-It's likely that you'll want to include this pattern definition at the bottom of any custom patterns
+The default includes pattern is "\*\*/\*.js" (that is, all files with a "js" extension in all sub-directories of `jsSrcDir`).
+When specifying a custom includes pattern to coerce the ordering of the scripts, it usually makes sense to include this pattern at the bottom so that all remaining unmatched scripts are caught.

-**Example:** a project contains jQuery & a raft of jQuery plugins under the "vendor" directory; your scripts depend on jQuery, so it's imperative that jQuery loads first.
-Meanwhile, there's a "main.js" file on the root that must be included before our other application scripts.
+**Example:** a project depends on jQuery & a raft of jQuery plugins under the "vendor" directory; your scripts depend on jQuery, so it's imperative that jQuery loads first.
+Meanwhile, there's a "main.js" file on the root that must be included before your other application scripts:

-The configuration, therefore, might look like:

     <configuration>
       ...